JerettS/sql-layer-adapter-jdbc/README.md

 ### SQL Layer

-This JDBC 4.1 version of is included with the installation of the SQL Layer.
+This JDBC 4.1 version is included with the installation of the SQL Layer.
 The jar file can be found in the following system-dependent locations:

 - Linux